gnodar01/ICorps-TA-Handbook/chapter1/step1.md

-## Step 1: Reflect, Gather Feedback, and Strategize.
+## Step 1: Reflect, Gather Feedback, and Strategize

 * Talk to previous TA (if different from this time), and identify their process.